Third-Party Liability Auto Insurance Explained

 What Doesn’t Third-Party Car Insurance Cover?

 Third-party car insurance wouldn’t cover damages to your vehicle or injuries to yourself if you caused the accident.
-You can receive compensation for these with accident benefits coverage.
+Injuries to you or your passengers are usually covered through accident benefits, while damage to your vehicle may require collision or DCPD coverage, depending on fault.

 Do You Need Third-Party Car Insurance to Rent a Vehicle?